Some rooster breeds are mellow.

 What do I do with an aggressive rooster?
 In many instances, aggressive roosters can be trained to be less aggressive.
 But the key to success is to raise them from a young age and understand how to use gentleness alongside firmness to teach them they are subordinate to people.

 Why has my friendly rooster turned aggressive?
-Aggressive chicken breeds often produce chicks that are aggressive from day 1 of hatching.
-Roosters from most breeds start to become aggressive when they mature sexually.
-As early as 4-5 months or as late as 8-9 months, cockerels can grow into their hormones and start to become aggressive.
+Aggressive chicken breeds often produce aggressive chicks from day 1 of hatching.
+Roosters from most species start to become aggressive when they mature sexually.
+As early as 4-5 months or as late as 8-9 months, cockerels can grow into their hormones and become aggressive.
 This is normal.
 In the calmer chicken breeds, the roos will generally mellow out and often only be aggressive during mating season.

 However, an individual temperament of a rooster can cause him to be more aggressive than other roos of his breed.
 It’s important to address any initial aggression early on.